owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

     let flat = Render.flattenTimeline timeline'

-    -- 4. Check that video gaps (which should be a single gap at the --    end of the video track) use the last frame of preceeding clips flat
+    -- 4. Check that video gaps (which should be a single gap at the --    end of the video track) use the last frame of preceding clips flat
       ^.. ( _Just
           .
 Render.videoParts